Darkatek7/AmazonBot/README.md

 * Now run the Visual Studio Solution (**_PS5_Bot.sln_**) and click on **Start** button in top Center Screen.(Or customize if you wish to)

 ## Now the Bot should be running!
 Click on Check and Buy PS5.
 (Make sure you only click the Button once!)
 * The bot should open your Chrome Browser.
-After Chrome was startet and Amazon loaded up, make sure it says you are logged in!
+After Chrome was started, make sure it says you are logged in on Amazon!
 (If not, Login)
 * The Bot will now continuously refresh the page and check if the PS5 is Available.

 ## When it is available, it will automaticly add it to your cart and go to the checkout.